yoratoni/nfts-generator/README.md

       It can be used for something that overrides multiple layers like a space suit. <br />
       Precise the image first, and any number of layers after it.
       - In this example, if 'space suit.png' is detected, all the images of these layers will be deleted: <br />
-      `['DELETE', 'space suit.png', '05_jackets', '03_trousers']`
+      `['DELETE', 'space suit.png', '05_jackets', '03_pants']`
       <br />

   - `'DELETE_ACCESSORY'`: <br />
       Works exactly like the `'DELETE'` exception, but instead of deleting the layers, it actually deletes the image if one of the layers is used, it is used for accessories, when there's a lot of exceptions, it is more performant to just delete the accessory. <br />

-      - In this example, if an image of the layer `05_jackets` or `03_trousers` is used, the image `space suit.png` is removed from the paths list: <br />
+      - In this example, if an image of the layer `05_jackets` or `03_pants` is used, the image `space suit.png` is removed from the paths list: <br />
-      `['DELETE', 'space suit.png', '05_jackets', '03_trousers']`
+      `['DELETE', 'space suit.png', '05_jackets', '03_pants']`

 ## File Utils:
-Inside the [file_utils.py](libs/utils/file_utils.py) file, there's a method called `mix_nfts()`, this method allows to take all the NFTs inside one directory (by default, the method checks the `dist` directory) and mix them with the `random.shuffle()` function, after that, all the NFTs are renamed with a simple number starting from 1.
+Inside the [file_utils.py](libs/utils/file_utils.py) file, there's a function called `mix_nfts()`, this function allows to take all the NFTs inside one directory (by default, the function checks the `dist` directory) and mix them with the `random.shuffle()` function, after that, all the NFTs are renamed with a simple number starting from 1.

-This method is used for the final collection (more precisely for OpenSea), it sorts / renames the NFTs randomly so they're not in order when uploaded with a bot or something like that on OpenSea.
+This function is used for the final collection (more precisely for OpenSea), it sorts / renames the NFTs randomly so they're not in order when uploaded with a bot or something like that on OpenSea.

 ## Metadata generation: